 Fetal growth restriction (FGR) is a condition in which an unborn baby (fetus) is smaller

 than expected for the number of weeks of pregnancy (gestational age).
-It is often
+It's often described

 FGR can begin at any time during pregnancy.
-With FGR, the baby does not grow well.
+With FGR, the baby doesn't grow well.

 FGR may affect the overall size of the baby and the growth of organs, tissues, and